BasicJavaElte/ProgrammingLanguages2019/README.md

 ## Grading System
 This is Programming Languages II course, both Programming Languages I and II will be evaluated by exam during exam period.

+The exam will be composed by both, theoretical and practical questions which will be compiled into a single

 ### Absences